aurelia/documentation/English/docs.md

 That's really all there is to it.
 You follow the same view-model/view naming conventions and all the same patterns for custom elements.
 There are a few unique decorators for custom elements you may also need:

-* `@syncChildren(property, changeHandler, selector)` - Creates an array property on your class that has its items automatically synchronized based on a query selector against its view.
+* `@sync(selector)` - Decorates a property to create an array on your class that has its items automatically synchronized based on a query selector against its view.
-*  `@skipContentProcessing` - Tells the compiler not to process the content of your custom element.
+*  `@processContent(false|Function)` - Tells the compiler that the element's content requires special processing.
+If you provide `false` to the decorator, the the compiler will not process the content of your custom element.
 It is expected that you will do custom processing yourself.
+But, you can also supply a custom function that lets you process the content during the view's compilation.
+That function can then return true/false to indicate whether or not the compiler should also process the content.
+The function takes the following form `function(compiler, resources, node, instruction):boolean`
 *  `@useView(path)` - Specifies a different view to use.
-*  `@noView` - Indicates that this custom element does not have a view and that the author intends for the element to handle its own rendering internally.
+*  `@noView()` - Indicates that this custom element does not have a view and that the author intends for the element to handle its own rendering internally.
+* `@inlineView(markup, dependencies?)` - Allows the developer to provide a string that will be compiled into the view.
+* `@containerless()` - Causes the element's view to be rendered without the custom element container wrapping it.
+This cannot be used in conjunction with `@sync` or `@useShadowDOM`.
+It also cannot be uses with surrogate behaviors.
+* `@useShadowDOM()` - Causes the view to be rendered in the ShadowDOM.
+When an element is rendered to ShadowDOM, a special `DOMBoundary` instance can optionally be injected into the constructor.
+This represents the shadow root.

 <h3 id="template-parts"><a href="#template-parts">Template Parts</a></h3>